Trisophic-Union/Core-Documents/Constitution/Constitution.md

 # Comments

 Anything under the "Comments" section does not apply to the constitution.
-It is only here to organize thoughs
+It is only here to organize thoughts

 Pasted a lot from Trigonocracy - Cyborgnetical